d4n3sh/thedaneshproject/content/posts/2008-05-06-how-to-limit-ssh-access-to-specific-users-or-groups.md

 ---
 Its sometimes necessary to limit who has access to a server via SSH.
 Most Linux security hardening checklist today require this to be enforced.

 Fortunately this can be easily done with openSSH.
 Just edit the /etc/ssh/sshd_config file and add the desired directives shown below.
-You don&#8217;t need them all, just use what suits you needs.
+You don't need them all, just use what suits you needs.

 openSSH provides 4 directives, AllowUsers, AllowGroups, DenyUsers and DenyGroups